 - Metal and to a lesser extent resin models are prone to scratches and deeper bumps, because their surfaces aren’t as flexible.

-First, metal and pewter miniatures are cast in molds.
+1. Metal and pewter miniatures are cast in molds with lubricants (oily substance)

-Second, paint and primer on metal miniatures tend to get scratched easily.
+2. Paint and primer on metal miniatures tend to get scratched

 For metal miniatures, you want a primer that hardens and for lack of better words, “sticks better” to the metal or resin surface.
 This means you probably want an enamel-based primer.
 Enamel is a much harder substance than the polyurethane material of a lot of non-rattle can primers.

-An Alternative to Enamel-Based Spray Primers is the Traditional Gesso
+An Alternative to Enamel-Based Spray Primers is Gesso

 Gesso is especially useful for metal or resin miniatures.